 Balmoral, also known as Ragged Top, was a mining town founded in the 1880s.
 Schools, houses, and other amenities were established in the village for the families of mining employees.
 In 1915, operations ceased due to the difficulty of transporting the gold to the smelters.

-The town is currently known as Preston and has most of its buildings intact.
-Although the town does not have any inhabitants, it is used as a hiking route and is open to tourists.
+The town is known as Preston and has its buildings intact.
+Although the town has no inhabitants, it is used as a hiking route and is open to tourists.
 The closest city to Ragged Top is Central City, which is 5.6 miles away to the east.

 Most of South Dakota’s ghost towns were cities created by mining companies for their employees or towns that served as stops for steam trains to refill water.
 Some also served as farms and were self-sustaining.